 The QR Team Leader may, at his discretion, appoint one or more team members as Assistant Team Leaders (ATL's), to serve as his lieutenants.
 There are two major ways to use ATL's.
 If the QR Team Leader becomes the new ASRC Incident Commander soon after the QR Team arrives, then the Command Staff structures described under a subsequent section (The Scratch Search Phase) would best be employed.
 However, if the QR Team Leader does not become ASRC IC, and if the scene is initially hectic and confusing (as is unfortunately often the case), the ATL can handle tactical details (e.g. establishing the QR Team's Base and readying the Team for the field) while the QR Team Leader is engaged in strategic planning or liason (e.g. conferring with the ASRC IC or a Sheriff's Deputy).
 If the QR Team is large, it may be very useful to designate several ATL's, each with responsibility for an individual task or for a smaller group of members.
-(E.g. one ATL to organize the AR Team's Base, another to coordinate with local Emergency Medical Services personnel, and a third ATL to assemble ASRC equipment for the rescue.)
+(E.g. one ATL to organize the AR Team's Base, another to coordinate with local Emergency Medical Services personnel, and a third ATL to assemble ASRC equipment for the rescue.) \ acts as Ops section chief, Plans section dutef, Junson afficer, ad nouseum

-3. The Medical Specialist (MEDIC)
+3. The Medicai Specialist (MEDIC)

 The MEDIC is responsible for the medical care of the victim(s) and incidental medical care of Team members.
 The MEDIC position should be assigned to the team member best qualified to care for a patient in the field (e.g. field-qualified physician, EMT-Paramedic, or Emergency Medical Technician (EMT)).
-The MEDIC's specific duties are
+MEDIC's specific duties are

 - a.
-Assembling necessary medical equipment and supplies; - b.
-Medical care of team members; - c.
-Medical care of victim(s); and - d.
-Advising the QR Team Leader and Rescue Specialist on the medical situation and priorities during rescue and evacuation.
+Assembling necessary medical equipment and supplies; - Medical care of team members; b. - Medical care of victim(s); and c. - Advising the QR Team Leader and Rescue Specialist on the medical situation d. - works as team medic or as Ics medical unit leader